 Personal income tax

-The state of Washington is one of only nine states that does not levy a personal income tax.
+The state of Washington is 1 of only 9 states that do not levy a personal income tax.

-Neither does the state collect a corporate income tax.
-However, Washington businesses are responsible for various other state levies, including the Business and Occupation Tax.
+Nor does the state collect a corporate income tax.
+However, Washington businesses are responsible for various other state levies, including the business and occupation tax.

-Washington's state sales tax is 6.5 percent.
-It applies to some services as well.
+Washington’s state sales tax is 6.5%.
+It applies to some services, as well.

 Since July 1, 2008, the collection of sales tax has been based on the destination of the shipment or delivery.
 Read more about the destination-based sales tax on the Department of Revenue’s website.

 Since Jan.
 1, 2004, purchases of certain foods and food ingredients have been exempt from sales tax.
 However, prepared foods, dietary supplements and soft drinks remain taxable.
 And when doughnuts are sold with eating utensils, the food product is taxable.
-Eating utensils include plates, forks, napkins, etc., but do not include containers or packaging used to transport the item.
+Eating utensils include plates, forks, and napkins, but do not include containers or packaging used to transport the item.

 The combined state and local retail sales tax rates increase the taxes paid by consumers, depending on the variable local sales tax rates.
 Look up your specific area’s rate at the Department of Revenue website.
 The purchaser pays the combined state and local retail sales tax to the retailer, who forwards it to the Department of Revenue.

 Personal and real property taxes

-Property tax was the first tax levied in the state of Washington and its collection accounts for about 30 percent of Washington's total state and local revenue.
-They continue to be the most important revenue source for public schools, fire protection, libraries, parks and recreation and other special-purpose districts.
+Property tax was the first tax levied in the state of Washington and its collection accounts for about 30% of Washington’s total state and local revenue.
+It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.

 Property tax is administered by local governments.
 County assessors value and assess the tax, and county treasurers collect it.
 For questions about paying your property tax or your property valuation, please contact your local county officials.